danielfett/draft-dpop/main.md

 this specification, additional information to be signed can be added into DPoP proofs.

-##  Public Key Binding
+##  Access Token and Public Key Binding

+The binding of the access token to the DPoP public key, which is specified in (#Confirmation), uses a cryptographic hash of the JWK representation of the public key.
+Similarly, the binding of the DPoP proof to the access token, via the `ath` claim in {#DPoP-Proof-Syntax}, uses a cryptographic hash of that access token.
+Both bindings rely
-The binding between the DPoP public key and the access token, which is specified in (#Confirmation), uses a cryptographic hash of the JWK representation of the public key.
-It relies on the hash function having sufficient second-preimage resistance so as to make it computationally infeasible to find or create another key that produces to the same hash output value.
+on the hash function having sufficient second-preimage resistance so as to make it computationally infeasible to find or create another item that produces to the same hash output value.
 The SHA-256 hash function was used because it meets the aforementioned requirement while being widely available.
-If, in the future, JWK thumbprints need to be computed using hash function(s) other than SHA-256, it is suggested that, for additional related JWT confirmation methods, members be defined for that purpose and registered in the IANA "JWT Confirmation Methods" registry [IANA.JWT.Claims] for JWT "cnf" member values.
+If, in the future, these bindings need to be conveyed using hash function(s) other than SHA-256, it is suggested that additional related JWT claims and confirmation methods members be defined for that purpose and registered in the respective IANA registry.

 # IANA Considerations {#IANA}